Baglecake/Local-DDx/v7_4/v7_4_performance_report.md

    Model: conservative_model

 🌡️ Dr. Liam Chen: 0.2 + -0.1 + 0.05 = 0.15000000000000002 (bounded to 0.15000000000000002)

 ✅ Generated: Dr. Liam Chen

    Specialty: Cardiology

    Persona: Dr. Chen is a seasoned cardiologist with a strong focus on cardiovascular imagin...

    Model: conservative_model

-🌡️ Dr. Sophia Jensen: 0.2 + 0.1 + 0.1 = 0.4 (bounded to 0.4)
-✅ Generated: Dr. Sophia Jensen
-   Specialty: Dermatology
-   Persona: Dr. Jensen is a compassionate and astute dermatologist with a strong focus on sk...
-   Model: conservative_model

-🌡️ Dr. Michael Lee: 0.2 + -0.1 + 0.15000000000000002 = 0.25 (bounded to 0.25)
-✅ Generated: Dr. Michael Lee
-   Specialty: Infectious Disease
-   Persona: Dr. Lee is a meticulous and analytical infectious disease specialist with a stro...
-   Model: conservative_model
+...

 **Innovative-Model-Llama3-GPTQ loaded successfully.**
 Generating agents...

 🌡️ Dr. Sophia Patel: 0.6 + -0.1 + 0.0 = 0.5 (bounded to 0.5)

 ✅ Generated: Dr. Sophia Patel

    Specialty: Cardiology

    Persona: Dr. Patel is a meticulous and detail-oriented cardiologist with a focus on coron...

    Model: innovative_model

 🌡️ Dr. Rachel Lee: 0.6 + -0.1 + 0.05 = 0.55 (bounded to 0.55)

 ✅ Generated: Dr. Rachel Lee

    Specialty: Nephrology

    Persona: Dr. Lee is a compassionate and empathetic nephrologist with a strong background ...
-   Model: innovative_model

-🌡️ Dr. Liam Chen: 0.6 + -0.1 + 0.1 = 0.6 (bounded to 0.6)
-✅ Generated: Dr. Liam Chen
-   Specialty: Infectious Disease
-   Persona: Dr. Chen is a thorough and meticulous infectious disease specialist with a stron...
-   Model: innovative_model

-🌡️ Dr. Maya Jensen: 0.6 + 0.1 + 0.15000000000000002 = 0.85 (bounded to 0.85)
-✅ Generated: Dr. Maya Jensen
-   Specialty: Dermatology
-   Persona: Dr. Jensen is a warm and empathetic dermatologist with a strong background in sk...
    Model: innovative_model

 ## 1. Core Performance Metrics